ouya/docs/purchasing.md

 **Receipt** -- information about a prior purchase. it has three attributes:
 * *Product ID* -- the product identifier
 * *Price* -- the amount that was paid
+* *Currency* -- the currency that the product was purchased in
 * *PurchaseDate* -- when the purchase was made

 **Entitlements** --  a product which can be purchased only once and remains available to the game upon reinstallation